 What is the effect of hydroxyurea on clinical outcomes (changes in pain crises, life-threatening illnesses, survival, haemoglobin levels, quality of life and side effects) in people with sickle cell disease (SCD) of any genotype?

 In people with SCD the abnormal sickle haemoglobin forms long polymers (chains) within the red blood cells when they become de-oxygenated.
 This damages the red blood cells and makes them stickier, leading to blockages and reduced blood flow, causing pain and organ damage.
-Fetal haemoglobin stops these polymers forming in the sickle haemoglobin within the red blood cell.
-The drug hydroxyurea is used to raise fetal haemoglobin and can reduce the effects of the disease.
+Foetal haemoglobin (HbF) stops these polymers forming in the sickle haemoglobin within the red blood cell.
+The drug hydroxyurea is used to increase HbF and can reduce the effects of the disease.

-The evidence is current to 16 January 2017.
+The evidence is current to 17 February 2022.

 Key results and quality of the evidence

 In five studies, 784 adults and children with SCD were randomly selected to receive hydroxyurea or placebo.
 In two studies, 254 children with SCD, who were also at an increased risk of having a first or second stroke, were randomly selected to receive hydroxyurea and phlebotomy (collection of blood) or blood transfusion and chelation (administration of agents to remove excess iron from the body).
 These seven studies only recruited people with HbSS or HbSβºthal genotypes so the results do not apply to people with the HbSC genotype.